NemesisGuy/OnTheGoRentals/README.md

 *   **Java Development Kit (JDK):** Version 21 or later.
 *   **Maven:** Apache Maven build tool.
 *   **Docker:** Docker Desktop or Docker Engine with Docker Compose.
-*   **Node.js & npm/yarn:** Required if you plan to build and run the [frontend application](https://github.com/NemesisGuy/OnTheGoRentalsFrontend) locally.
+*   **Node.js:** Required to run the [frontend application](https://github.com/NemesisGuy/OnTheGoRentalsFrontend).
 *   **Git:** For cloning the repository.

-### Backend Setup & Running (Docker - Recommended)
+### Backend Setup & Running (Local Development)

-This is the easiest way to get the backend server running along with a MySQL database.
+This method is recommended for active development and debugging within an IDE like IntelliJ IDEA.

 1.  **Clone the repository:**
     ```bash